- What Are Bank Account Bonuses, How Do They Work, And Why Should You Do Them?

 This is something you can think about as you get farther along in your bank bonus churning career, but once you’ve gone through a couple of bank account bonuses, you’ll want to start thinking about when you can do them again.

 Some banks will only allow you to earn the bonus once in your lifetime.
 Others will allow you to earn them every 6 or 12 months from the date you earned or closed the account.
 It’s good to have a general idea of when you can do the bank account bonus again.
-I’ve earned multiple bank bonuses now from Wells Fargo, US Bank, Bank of American, and other major banks.
+I’ve earned multiple bank bonuses from Wells Fargo, US Bank, Bank of America, Chase, BMO Harris, and others.

 Addressing Common Concerns